 Ferrari SP1 and SP2

 Arriving shortly before the P80/C, were the Monza SP1 and SP2, revealed at the 2018 Paris Motor Show.
 Both use the 800hp V12 from the Ferrari 812 Superfast and draw inspiration from the racing barchettas of the 1950s.
 The SP1 is a single-seater, while the SP2 has room for one passenger.
 Both lean heavily on classically beautiful Ferrari designs of old.

-The Ferrari SP38 pictured above is based on the running gear of the 488 GTB and is the latest creation from Ferrari’s One-Off programme.
-Built for one of Ferrari’s most loyal customers, the SP38 features a few subtle nods to Ferrari’s heritage, along with wafer-thin inset headlights, relocated daytime running lights and a wedge-like profile.
+The SP38 is based on the running gear of the 488 GTB and is the latest creation from Ferrari’s One-Off programme.
+Built for one of the marque’s most loyal customers, it features a few subtle nods to Ferrari’s heritage, along with wafer-thin inset headlights, relocated daytime running lights and a wedge-like profile.